eslint/eslint/docs/rules/init-declarations.md

-# Enforce/Disallow Variable Initializations (init-declarations)
+# require or disallow initialization in variable declarations (init-declarations)

 In JavaScript, variables can be assigned during declaration, or at any point afterwards using an assignment statement.
 For example, in the following code, `foo` is initialized during declaration, while `bar` is initialized later.